Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/hubspot-event-streaming.md

 ## Setup

-### Hubspot setup
+### HubSpot setup

 1. Please create the custom behavioral events and note down their internal name and add event properties that you want to forward to HubSpot.
+Please include a string property named `event_type` in the behavior custom event, which will indicate the specific type of event within Amplitude.
 Learn how you create the event and event property in HubSpot [here](https://knowledge.hubspot.com/analytics-tools/create-custom-behavioral-events-with-the-code-wizard).

 ### Amplitude setup